-A work surface and organized storage, what more could you ask for?!
-Let’s build a wood desk frame and incorporate metal drawers for storage and functionality, I’ll show you how.
+This post on how to build a wood and metal desk is sponsored by Build Something /Kreg.
+Everyone needs a work surface with organized storage.
+Let’s build a wood desk frame and incorporate metal drawers for storage and functionality.
+I’ll show you how.

-Make your own wood desk with metal drawers using my free plans here.
-Take a metal tower of drawers and build it into a wood desk frame, it’s a beautiful combination that’s suitable for kids and adults.
+Build your own wood desk with metal drawers using my free plans here.
+How to incorporate a set of metal drawers with a wood desk.

 I’ve teamed up with Build Something to provide the free plans for this desk build.
 Build Something is a great source for free step-by-step project plans with tons of DIY building projects.
 They have a large library of certified plans and plans submitted by woodworkers and hobbyists.
 Definitely worth a visit if you’re looking for free plans in a wide variety of categories.